The Hidden Dangers of Dental Plaque

 Jan 30, 2019

 The soft, sticky film that collects on teeth after eating sugary or starchy foods is called plaque.
-According to Dr. Jones of Nashville Restorative Dentistry, dental plaque contains a host of bacteria that is directly linked to tooth decay.
+Dental plaque contains a host of bacteria that is directly linked to tooth decay.
 But cavities aren’t the only serious issue associated with this build up.

-Nashville Restorative Dentistry explains that there is a direct relationship between improper oral care and overall health problems.
+There is a direct relationship between improper oral care and overall health problems.
 The bacteria contained in plaque can trigger inflammation not just in the mouth but also throughout the body.
 The bacteria in dental plaque is the primary cause of the inflammation that causes gum disease, a condition that results in the separation of gum tissue from the teeth, which creates access for bacteria to attack the underlying bone.
-Dr. Jones notes that gum disease (aka “periodontal disease”) has been connected to heart attack and stroke risk, Alzheimer’s, cancers, preterm birth, diabetes, and rheumatoid arthritis.
+Gum disease (aka “periodontal disease”) has been connected to heart attack and stroke risk, Alzheimer’s, cancers, preterm birth, diabetes, and rheumatoid arthritis.

 The stages of gum disease